The Education (Hostels) Regulations 2005: Guidelines

 The regulations particularly help to address gaps in other legislation¹ in terms of:

 - consistent, appropriate, and well-understood pastoral care standards and procedures for domestic students in increasingly diverse hostel environments.
-The safety of international student boarders is already addressed through the administration of the Code of Practice for the Pastoral Care of International Students² established under section 238F of the Education Act.
+The safety of international student boarders is already addressed through the administration of the Tertiary and International Learners Code of Practice established under section 238F of the Education Act.

 - enforcement mechanisms that enable direct intervention where serious safety concerns are identified.
 Prior to the regulations the government, which also has an interest as a contributor of funding for hostel services (for example, through boarding bursaries), had no ability to intervene decisively to prevent or resolve safety concerns.